ElDavoo/ossigenio/SerialProtocol.md

 |B|Request for message 4|AA1B and empty payload

 #### Automatic message sending
-The sensor should send a 1-type message every 30 seconds.
+The sensor should send a 1-type message every 10 seconds.

-#### Debug mode
+#### Debug mode (currently only on proto2 model)
-Every loop cycle it will send "Check!" message.
+By sending request B, proto2 enters debug mode: sending a first message 4 with feedback set to 123 and changing the frequency of sending messages 1 from 10 seconds to 1 second.